lolieatcat/gas-price-bot/README.md

-# iWan-time-test
+# gas-price-bot
-test for iWan delay.
+a bot for gas price.

 ```
 npm i